 • Best portable air conditioner: cool it down

 Of John Lewis’s range of third-party ovens, just two out of 209 built-in models are gas.
 This is hardly surprising since the best electric electric ovens are now more economical than ever, more controllable and fast (or the exact opposite, if you want to cook low and slow) and easier to clean.
 Electric ovens just have so many advantages and can be installed in literally any home.
-They even get discounted from time to time, so keep an eye on our Amazon Prime Day hub, just in case.

 All of the models on this page are equipped with fans for faster, more even cooking efficiency and a grill section on top.
 You know: for grilling (or 'broiling', if you're an American.)